 All visitors are to report to the office immediately upon arrival at school and receive permission to remain on school property.
-All visitors may be required to sign a visitors' log, show identification, and wear a visitor's name badge.
+All visitors must sign a visitors' log, show identification, and wear a visitor's name badge.
 All visitors must return to the main office to sign out and return their badge before leaving the school.
 Students from other schools will not be allowed to attend classes.